Waigeo

 Waigeo is an island in the Southwest Papua province of eastern Indonesia.
 The island is also known as Amberi or Waigiu.
-It is the largest of the four main islands in the Raja Ampat Islands archipelago, between Halmahera and about 65 km to the northwest coast of New Guinea.
+It is the largest of the four main islands in the Raja Ampat Islands archipelago, between Halmahera and New Guinea, and about 65 km from the northwest coast of the latter.
 The Dampier Strait (a.k.a.
-Augusta's Strait) separates it from Batanta, and the Bougainville Strait from the Kawe Islands to its northwest.
-The "inner sea" that nearly cleaves the island in two is Mayalibit Bay, also known as the Majoli Gulf.
+Augusta's Strait) separates it from Batanta, and the Bougainville Strait (not to be confused with the similarly-named Bougainville Strait in the Solomon Islands) from the Kawe islands (Kawe, Wayag and Sayang) to its northwest.
+The "inner sea" that nearly cleaves the island in two is Mayalibit Bay (Teluk Mayalibit), also known as the Majoli Gulf.

-The area of the island is 3,155 km2; the highest elevations are 958 m Buffalo Horn (Gunung Nok) and 939 m Serodjil.
+The land area of the island is 3,155 km2, although with the many hundreds of outlying islands ond islets the total becomes 3,514.85 km2; the highest elevations are the 958 m Buffalo Horn (Gunung Nok) and 939 m Serodjil.
 From west to east, the island measures approximately 110 km, north–south about 50 km.

-The town of Waisai in the south of the island is the capital of the Raja Ampat Regency.
+The town of Waisai in the south of the island is the capital of the Raja Ampat Regency, and holds more than half of the population of the island.

 History

-Waigeo was connected to Gam and Batanta during most of the Pleistocene period, forming an island called Waitanta.
+Waigeo was physically connected to Gam and Batanta during most of the Pleistocene period, forming an island called Waitanta.
 Waitanta was first inhabited by humans over 50,000 years ago and excavations at Mololo Cave indicate people were making tree resin artefacts and hunting native animals.
 The first pottery-making communities were present around Waigeo about 3500–3000 years ago and may have brought Austronesian languages to the area.

 Jorge de Menezes, a Portuguese explorer, may have landed on Waigeo Island in 1526–27.

 Islam first arrived in the Raja Ampat archipelago in the 15th century due to political and economic contacts with the Bacan Sultanate, coinciding with Biak migrations to the region.
 During the 16th and 17th centuries, the Sultanate of Tidore had close economic and familial ties with the island as Gurabesi, the Biak ruler of the island married Tidore Sultan's daughter.
 His descendant then migrated out of Mayalibit Bay, becoming the Ma'ya kings of the other Raja Ampat Islands.
 During this period, Islam became firmly established, as local chiefs began adopting Islam.

 Alfred Russel Wallace spent some time on the island and studied the flora and fauna during the late 1850s while on his scientific exploration trip.

 Since 1997, the island has been the site of a substantial pearl farming operation owned by the Australian company Atlas Pacific.